 Changing the oil in your car is something that any DIYer can do.
 Although changing the oil might appear rather “duh,” there are still a lot of folks doing it wrong, making it an ugly chore or overpaying for oil changes they could do themselves.
 Plus, an oil change is the most important task you can do to make your engine last.
 We’ll teach you how to change oil and how to extend oil life.

-Changing your own oil isn’t brain surgery—you probably did it yourself years ago.
+Changing oil isn’t brain surgery—you probably did it yourself years ago.
 But with oil change shops charging more and more, it’s time to get back under the car and start saving big bucks.
-Plus, you won’t be pressured into buying overpriced add-ons (like wiper blades and PCV valves) every time you go in for a change.
-We’ll show you how to change your oil fast and painlessly.
+Plus, you won’t be pressured into buying overpriced add-ons (like wiper blades and PCV valves) every time you go in for a oil change.
+We’ll show you how to change oil fast and painlessly.
 And we’ll show you some tips you may not know about.

 Buy the right oil and filter

 This type of oil filter is only good for 3,000 miles.

 Use better quality oil filters if you go more than 3,000 miles between oil changes to extend oil life.

 Before you head off to the auto parts store, consult your owner’s manual for the type and weight of oil specific to your vehicle.
 It’s especially important to follow the carmaker’s recommendations for oil viscosity.
 That’s a big change from the old DIY days.
 Late-model engines rely on oil pressure to regulate valve timing and apply the proper tension to the timing belt or chain.
 Substituting your personal preference for the manufacturer’s recommendations can result in engine damage, poor performance and even a “Check Engine” warning.